Commencement 2025

 Pomp and Circumstance Performed by the Philadelphia Orchestra

-First heard at American graduations in the early 1900s, it's a tradition to play this song as graduates walk across the stage.
-You're encouraged to listen to this track as you think back to some of your favorite Drexel memories.
+First heard at American graduations in the early 1900s, it’s a tradition to play this song as graduates walk across the stage.
+You’re encouraged to use this track at your own graduation celebrations.

 Download MP3 [ZIP]